 Reports of looting, rape and even murder began to surface.
 As news networks broadcast scenes from the devastated city to the world, it became obvious that a vast majority of the victims were African American and poor, leading to difficult questions among the public about the state of racial equality in the United States.
 The federal government and President George W. Bush were roundly criticized for what was perceived as their slow response to the disaster.
 The head of the Federal Emergency Management Agency (FEMA), Michael Brown, resigned amid the ensuing controversy.

 Finally, on September 1, the tens of thousands of people staying in the damaged Superdome and Convention Center begin to be moved to the Astrodome in Houston, Texas, and another mandatory evacuation order was issued for the city.
 The next day, military convoys arrived with supplies and the National Guard was brought in to bring a halt to lawlessness.
 Efforts began to collect and identify corpses.
 On September 6, eight days after the hurricane, the Army Corps of Engineers finally completed temporary repairs to the three major holes in New Orleans’ levee system and were able to begin pumping water out of the city.

-In all, it is believed that the hurricane caused more than 1,300 deaths and up to $150 billion in damages to both private property and public infrastructure.
-It is estimated that only about $40 billion of that number will be covered by insurance.
+In all, it is believed that the hurricane caused more than 1,800 deaths and up to $150 billion in damages to both private property and public infrastructure.
 One million people were displaced by the disaster, a phenomenon unseen in the United States since the Great Depression.
 Four hundred thousand people lost their jobs as a result of the disaster.
 Offers of international aid poured in from around the world, even from poor countries like Bangladesh and Sri Lanka.
 Private donations from U.S. citizens alone approached $600 million.

 President Bush declared September 16 a national day of remembrance for the victims of Hurricane Katrina.